Simplifying Sourdough | My Basic Bread Process for Beginners

 150g starter

-While I’m all about simplifying sourdough as much as possible, I know I had 1 billion questions as I was learning, so this blog will be thorough to try and answer as many of those same questions I had along the way.
+While I’m all about simplifying sourdough as much as possible, I know I had 1 billion questions as I was learning, so this blog is thorough to try and answer as many of those same questions I had along the way.
 So let’s get into it in more detail!

 Minimalist Sourdough Equipment List